FriedrichWessel/gabrielewessel.de/DEPLOYMENT_GUIDE.md

 1. Go to your GitHub repository
 2. Click on the "Actions" tab
-3. You should see a workflow run for the "Deploy to GitHub Pages" workflow
+3. You should see a workflow run for the "Deploy static content to Pages" workflow
 4. Make sure it completed successfully (green checkmark)

 ### Verify DNS Configuration